-Full-times employees who are hired before July 1 will receive two personal days per calendar year.
-If hired after July 1, full-time employees will receive one personal day.
-Part-time employees will receive one personal day per calendar year regardless of start date.
-Personal days must be taken in full-day increments with approval from supervisor.
+Full-times employees, who are hired before July 1, will receive two personal days per calendar year.
+After July 1, full-time employees will receive one personal day.
+Part time employees will receive one personal day per calendar year regardless of start date.
+They must be taken in full day increments with approval from supervisor.
 Personal days do not carry over and must be used in the calendar year.
 Unused personal days will not be paid out to any employee leaving City service.